sumn2u/learn-javascript/en/classes/inheritance.md

 The prototype of the parent class must be an `Object` or `null`.&#x20;
 {% endhint %}

 The `super` method is used inside a constructor and refers to the parent class.
 With this, one can access the parent class properties and methods.
+In  the example above we use `super(brand)` in the Model subclass so it can get that `Car` superclasses properties.

+{% hint style="info" %}
+Super classes are the main classes used while subclasses are classes that are extended from superclasses.
+{% endhint %}